Analysis | The ludicrous effort to pretend that increasing voter turnout is nefarious

 That’s not how Gableman frames the efforts.
 His report is blatantly obvious in its efforts to imply wrongdoing.
 Consider that he calls the cities targeted in 2020 the “Zuckerberg 5,” a reference to the Chan Zuckerberg Initiative (CZI), one of the funders of the effort.
 The “Zuckerberg” there is Mark Zuckerberg of Facebook/Meta; the goal is to transfer skepticism of him and his company to this voter effort.
 The “Zuckerberg 5” sounds like a domestic terror cell from the 1960s, which is the goal.

 So what did this effort run by the Center for Tech and Civic Life (CTCL) entail?
-Such horrors as using “[voter] information for selective, racially-targeted get-out-the-vote purposes,” as the report notes.
-(The report tries to gloss over the fact that voter data is readily available from a number of sources including the state, in case you were wondering.)
-The initiative helped fund local efforts for turnout, including funding both municipalities and other organizations to do so.
+Such horrors as using voter information “for selective, racially-targeted get-out-the-vote purposes,” as the report notes.
+(The report tries to gloss over the fact that voter data is readily available from a number of sources, including the state, in case you were wondering.)
+The initiative helped fund local efforts for turnout, including funding municipalities and other organizations to do so.

 Consider this quote from the report, with the emphasis in the original: